apache/spark-website/developer-tools.md

 to `SparkBuild.scala` to launch the tests with the YourKit profiler agent enabled.
 The platform-specific paths to the profiler agents are listed in the
 <a href="https://www.yourkit.com/docs/java/help/agent.jsp">YourKit documentation</a>.

+<h2>Generative tooling usage</h2>

+In general, the ASF allows contributions co-authored using generative AI tools.
+However, there are several considerations when you submit a patch containing generated content.

+Foremost, you are required to disclose usage of such tool.
+Furthermore, you are responsible for ensuring that the terms and conditions of the tool in question are compatible with usage in an Open Source project and inclusion of the generated content doesn't pose a risk of copyright violation.

+Please refer to <a href="https://www.apache.org/legal/generative-tooling.html">The ASF Generative Tooling Guidance</a> for details and developments.